Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Chemotherapy is a type of cancer treatment done with medicine.
-It attacks cells that divide quickly, such as cancer cells.
-It is used less often than biologic therapy, which is another kind of treatment done with medicine.
+Chemotherapy is used much less often than biologic therapy, which is another kind of treatment done with medicine.
 Chemotherapy may be used in rare cases where biologic therapy has not worked.

 Some of the chemotherapy medicines that might be used include:

 You may take more than 1 medicine.
 This is called combination therapy.
 Which medicines you get and how often you get them depend on many factors.
 If you have chemotherapy, you may have it along with biologic therapy.

 You get chemotherapy in cycles over a period of time.
 That means you may take the medicine for a set amount of time and then you have a rest period.
 Each period of treatment and rest is 1 cycle.
 You may have several cycles.
 Having treatment in cycles helps by:

 Killing more cancer cells.
 The medicine can kill more cancer cells over time, because cells aren't all dividing at the same time.
 Cycles allow the medicine to fight more cells.

 Side effects are common with chemotherapy, but it's important to know that they can often be prevented or controlled.
 Side effects of chemotherapy depend on the type and amount of medicines you’re taking.
 They vary from person to person.